 - Application fee submitted with online application.

 Applications for financial aid generally are considered early in the spring.
 In some cases, there is a February 15 application deadline.
-Students seeking scholarship funding must submit their scores from the Graduate Record Examination.

 Submit your graduate application and application fee online.
 Other requested application materials may be submitted online with the application or mailed to: